Pylons/pyramid/docs/narr/views.rst

    that implements a view *callable*, and the process of view *lookup*.

-The chapter :ref:`contextfinding_chapter` describes how, using information from the :term:`request`, a :term:`context` and a :term:`view name` are computed.
-But neither the context nor the view name found are very useful unless those elements can eventually be mapped to a :term:`view callable`.
+The chapter :ref:`resourcelocation_chapter` describes how, using information from the :term:`request`, a :term:`context` resource is computed.
+But the context resource found isn't very useful unless those elements can eventually be mapped to a :term:`view callable`.

 The job of actually locating and invoking the "best" :term:`view callable` is the job of the :term:`view lookup` subsystem.
-The view lookup subsystem compares information supplied by :term:`context finding` against :term:`view configuration` statements made by the developer stored in the :term:`application registry` to choose the most appropriate view callable for a specific request.
+The view lookup subsystem compares information supplied by :term:`resource location` against :term:`view configuration` statements made by the developer stored in the :term:`application registry` to choose the most appropriate view callable for a specific request.

 This chapter provides documentation detailing the process of creating view callables, documentation about performing view configuration, and